spacetelescope/jwst/docs/jwst/align_refs/description.rst

 sub-package that is part of Stage 3 :ref:`calwebb_coron3 <calwebb_coron3>` processing.
 It computes offsets between science target images and reference PSF images, and shifts the PSF images into alignment.
-This is performed on the first integration for both the science target data and the reference PSF data.
+This is performed from the first integration and applied to all the subsequent ones for both the science target data and the reference PSF data.
 The first integration contained in the stacked PSF data (the result of the :ref:`stack_refs <stack_refs_step>`) step is aligned to the first integration within a given science target exposure.